ThatXliner/SQLiteREPL/README.md

 - check out pygments for all the possible styles
 - check out tabulate for all the table types
-- use aliases for "semi-permanent" config e.g.: `alias sqlite='sqlite --multiline'`
+- use aliases for "semi-permanent" config e.g.: `alias sqlite='sqliterepl --multiline'`

 ## Compatibility